learn-co-students/careers-linkedin-v-000/README.md

 ## Why You Should Be on It

-There are four main reasons why you need to be on LinkedIn as a software engineer.
+There are four main reasons why you need to be on LinkedIn.

 ### Professional Validator